 5. CBT is Equally Effective Online or In Person

 Research has shown many times that CBT therapy sessions are just as effective online as they are in person.
 This has been vital during the pandemic, but it also means that you can conveniently seek Cognitive Behavior Therapy no matter your location, schedule, and outside obligations.

 In fact, many people prefer online CBT sessions because of this very flexibility.
 Being able to work with an online therapist from the comfort of your own home or another place of your choosing gives you freedom and privacy.

 ***As a licensed mental health counselor and an accredited psychotherapist who specializes in CBT, I’ve seen firsthand how powerful it is.
 If you’re looking for a therapeutic approach that is effective and action-focused, based on the latest neuroscience and nature science, please reach out to me at my Honolulu clinic or my London clinic. to learn more.
-I also offer a free online CBT test drive session to give you a no pressure and no cost opportunity to see if CBT sessions could be helpful for you.
+I also offer an online CBT test drive session to give you the opportunity to see if CBT sessions could be helpful for you.